 The second part is a discussion of the materials from the student’s reading list.
 There are no set questions in advance; students are expected to be familiar enough with the readings to discuss most aspects of these texts.
 General themes or topics for discussion will usually emerge from the combination of readings selected.

-Students must submit reading lists for the oral exam by 10th May 2024 for British Studies and American Studies Tracks and 26th April 2024 for the Linguistics Track (second semester of the 2023-24 exam period).
+Students must submit reading lists for the oral exam by 22nd November 2024 for British Studies, American Studies Tracks and Linguistics Track (first semester of the 2024-25 exam period).
 Failure to do so will disqualify students from taking the final exam!

 The reading list is based upon the concentration classes (American Studies, British Studies, or Linguistics) and must be approved by one of the responsible faculty members.